 We will only store your personal data in the UK.
 This means that it will be fully protected under the GDPR.

 We may sometimes contract with third parties to supply products and services to you on our behalf.
 These may also include payment processing, delivery, and marketing.
 In some cases, those third parties may require access to your personal data that we hold.

-Our key service providers that may store and process your personal data are, Streamtime, Amazon Web Services, Mailchimp, DPD and EXPD.
+Our key service providers that may store and process your personal data are, Streamtime, Close Brothers, Amazon Web Services, Mailchimp, DPD and EXPD.
 If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

 If you want to know what personal data we have about you, you can ask us for details of that personal data.
 This is known as a “subject access request” and there is not normally any charge for a reasonable subject access request.
 All subject access requests should be made in writing and sent to the email or postal addresses shown.
 Please provide us with as much information as possible about the type of information you would like to see.
 We will respond to your subject access request within 28 days.